wesselb/varz/README.md

 ```

 Alternatively, indexing syntax may be used to get the existing variable `x`.
-This asserts that a variable with a name `x` already exists, and will throw a
+This asserts that a variable with the name `x` already exists and will throw a
 `KeyError` otherwise.

 ```python